This article was published Oct. 2, 2016.

 I’ve found that the best thing that you can do for yourself is set up your planner before (or soon after) the semester begins using the syllabi provided by your instructor.
 Just take some time to write all the due dates in beforehand, so you don’t have to worry later—you’ll have everything already written down and you can glance ahead as needed!

-As much as we talk about how important planners are, it is often difficult to remember to maintain a paper planner.
+Of course, as much as we talk about how important planners are, it is often difficult to remember to maintain a paper planner.
 If you struggle with this, maybe an electronic planner is the way to go.
-There are tons of apps available, or you can even create a spreadsheet on your computer to track your assignments (I have a free printable for that available here, if you’re interested).
-You just need some method of keeping on top of everything, and whatever you choose, make sure you stick with it!
+There are tons of apps available, or you can even create a spreadsheet on your computer to track your assignments.
+You just need some method of keeping on top of everything—whatever you choose, make sure you stick with it!

 2. Work on projects little by little.